Hyperradiance, photon blockade and concurrence in a pair of qubits inside a driven cavity: Introduction

-We quantify the radiance in terms of radiance witness $R$ defined as in Ref. \cite{pleinert2017hyperradiance}.
+We quantify the radiance in terms of radiance witness $R$ as defined in Ref. \cite{pleinert2017hyperradiance}.
 The negativity of $R$ indicates subradiant regime implying that the radiation in the presence of two qubits is suppressed in comparison to that in the the presence of one qubit.
 The regime with $R=1$ is termed as superradiant regime.
-The collective radiation from the qubits characterised by $R>1$ belongs to hyperradiant regime.
-We demonstrate that, in our model $R$ can reach a value as high as 50 which is substantially higher than the previously reported value \cite{li2022squeezed,xu2017hyperradiance,han2021hyperradiance,pleinert2017hyperradiance,li2021electromagnetic}.
-In order to reveal the squeezing property of the radiation we calculate the Wigner distribution \cite{PhysRev.40.749} of the field.
-The fact that the Wigner distribution is found to be eliptical in the hyperradiant regime is a clear signature of the quadrature squeezing of the field.
+The regime with $R>1$ belongs to hyperradiant regime.
+We calculate concurrence as a measure of qubit-qubit entanglement.
+Concurrence is the most reliable measure of two-qubit entanglement, and has been used in the context of quantum cryptography \cite{yin2020entanglement}, quantum teleportation \cite{llewellyn2020chip} and generation of quantum random number \cite{jacak2020quantum}.
+We find that, in the weak driving regime where the driving rate is much smaller than the damping rate of the system, both hyperradiance and concurrence appear in the system.
+We also demonstrate that, depending on the parameters, $R$ can reach a value as high as 50 which is substantially larger than the previously reported values \cite{li2022squeezed,xu2017hyperradiance,han2021hyperradiance,pleinert2017hyperradiance,li2021electromagnetic}.
+We interpret these results in terms of transitions between the two-qubit cavity-dressed states due to the drive and dissipation.
+Our analysis shows that the two-qubit entanglement results from the dressing of the two-qubit dressed states by the two-photon drive.
+To explore the nonclassical properties of the field, we calculate the Wigner distribution of the field \cite{PhysRev.40.749} which is found to be elliptical in the hyperradiant regime implying that the field is squeezed in quadrature.
 This quadrature squeezing is again confirmed by the klyshko's criterion \cite{klyshko1996observable} and the even-odd oscillations of the photon number distributions.
-We also study the two-photon and three-photon Hanbury Brown-Twiss(HBT) type correlation functions.
-We find that both the correlations are greater than unity implying super-Poissonian photon statistics.
+We further show that the photon statistics of the field is super-Poissonian in the parameter regime where both hyperradiance and quadrature squeezing are found.
+We explore photon blockade (PB) in our system by introducing a Kerr nonlinear medium inside the cavity.
+PB is important for controlling photon statistics.
+In our model there exists no PB in the absence of a Kerr medium.
+The Kerr-nonlinear resonator with a two-photon drive has been studied in a variety of contexts \cite{wielinga1993quantum,minganti2016exact,zhao2018two,gevorgyan2013parametrically,PhysRevA.105.063704}.
+The conventional PB occurs with a single atomic qubit or a pair of qubits inside a cavity in the strong coupling CQED regime \cite{PhysRevLett.118.133604:Hampsen,PhysRevA.95.063842}.
+We find that, in the parameter regime of hyperradiance and quadrature squeezing, the Kerr nonlinearity leads to the two-photon blockade.
+Thus our proposed system with nonlinearity may act as a quadrature-squeezed and hyperradiant two-photon source with two-qubit entanglement in some selective parameter regime.